 I decided to get back on the cardboard horse.
 An effort to continue my recuperation.
 Make one delivery, then build off that.
 Part of me wasn’t on board with this idea.
 I convinced that side of myself by foregoing public transportation.
 I would only use taxis.
 I started out optimistic that this plan could make for a productive day.
-That other side of me then suggesting a drink would be in order should that be the case.
+That other side of me then suggesting a drink would be in order.

 I watch the assigned vehicle on my phone.
 It moves slowly towards me in a roundabout way.
 Going in several wrong directions.
 This driver may intend for me to cancel.
 It’s more interesting for me to wait.
 And I’ve been able to motivate this plan into action.
 I’m not canceling because of a lazy or scamming driver.
 In any event, it’s not a good sign.